When You Need a Builder or Consent

 Rewiring circuits or installing new ones.

-of your home.
+Building consent is legally required for any work affecting your home’s structure, safety, or sanitation.
 It ensures that all projects comply with the Building Code and are safe for residents.
-When undertaking work with JAM Group that requires a consent, we can apply for consent for you, or coach you through how to do it yourself.
+When you work with JAM Group on a project requiring consent, we can apply for it on your behalf.
+We can also guide you through the application process.

 How to Apply for Consent

-Applications for building consent must go through your local council.
-The process includes:
+To apply for building consent, follow the process through your local council.
+This includes:

 Submitting detailed plans and specifications.